 How to Apply to the Harvard Institute of World Literature Through the GCLR

-Please take a moment to look at the Harvard IWL website for the July 2024 session, which will take place at the Univeristy of Cyprus, from July 8 through August 1, 2024: https://iwl.fas.harvard.edu/
+Please take a moment to look at the Harvard IWL website for the July 2025 session, which will take place at Harvard University, from June 30 through July 24: https://iwl.fas.harvard.edu/

 Two of the successful UCSB student applicants are automatically accepted into the HIWL and will receive a 50% reduction of their fees.
 The overall cost for participation—including fees, travel, and lodging—will depend on the location, but can be estimated at being somewhere between $3500 and $4000.
 The GCLR will generally provide around $2000 as a stipend, while the students’ home department or program may match the GCLR’s contribution.
 Students who wish to apply should inquire whether their home department is willing to contribute in case their applications to the GCLR are successful.